logicalmechanism/distributed_representation/README.md

 ## Helper Scripts

-The balances of the smart contracts and wallets can be viewed with `./all_balances.sh`.
+The balances of the smart contracts and wallets can be viewed with `all_balances.sh`.
 The `get_pkh.sh` script can be used to find the pkh of an addressed passed as a variable.
 The `trade_token.sh` script can be used to send tokens around if the wallets need to be cleaned up.

 # Using The DAO